Table of contents

 Born as a result of a ‘love match’, I had none the less ruined Doc’s day of tennis.

-I was the second child for Tom and Marion.
-My sister Joann was born 7 years earlier.
+I was the second child of Tom and Marion, my sister Joann having been born 7 years earlier.
+We shared a small red brick house at 88 Mount Peter Road.

 Marion married Tom in 1955 when she was eighteen and he was twenty.
-The marriage joined two pioneering families of the Far North, the Wienerts and the Pynes.
+Tom and Marion Pyne joined two pioneering families of the Far North, the Wienerts and the Pynes.

 Putting Down Roots in Far North Queensland